Very prompt service. Received the report earlier than expected. Helped negotiate repairs.

 We understand that negotiating after a home inspection can be tough – you want to get the best possible price on the home you intend to purchase, and you want to make sure you get the important items taken care of, but you also don’t want to upset the seller too much or ask for something unreasonable.
 You need a way to present accurate and truthful information in an unbiased manner so that you and the seller can negotiate effectively and bring about a fair resolution.
 So how should you approach it?

-To answer this question, we suggest you click the link above and read the WHOLE article.
+To answer this question, we suggest you click the link below and read the WHOLE article.
 We dived deep into data on over 15,000 reports to give you information on what is common or normal on a home inspection, and what is not.
 Now, this doesn’t mean that just because something is common that you shouldn’t be concerned about it.
 In fact, the #1 item on there was a great cause for concern.
 We just want you to know that most homes are not perfect, so you shouldn’t run away from a home just because you see something you have not encountered before.

 Interestingly, if you are paying cash or using a conventional loan, none!
 This of course depends on what your lender knows about the house, and if something has been shared with them that was discovered on an appraisal.
 (It also ties into question 3 below).
 Now on a 203K loan, or even a VA or FHA loan they may actually require a copy of your inspection report and demand that deficiencies on certain items (roof, foundation etc.) be remedied before they close the loan.
 This is not to be difficult, but these are MAJOR cost items and they do not want to underwrite a loan on a home that is not safe for the homeowner.
 If your lender requires you to share your inspection report as a loan condition (make sure you ask!), then you will just have to abide by their guidelines.